Running/Injuries

 3 sets × reps

-Strengthens front of shin
+Strengthens the front of the shin to balance posterior chain

-Toe taps
+Toe taps (seated, rapid dorsiflexion)

 sets × reps

-Low-level tibialis strengthening
+Low-level tibialis strengthening that can be done anywhere

-Single leg balance
+Single leg balance (progressing to eyes closed)

 3 sets × reps

-Improves lower leg stability
+Improves lower leg proprioception and stability

-Foam rolling calves
+Foam rolling calves and anterior tibialis

 sets × reps